LarrySimiyu/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

     - Git is an important tool for keeping track of code changes across several people or teams.
-        *(FUN FACT) This week I learned that google stores billions of lines of code in a single repository.